-Finally, we turn to the issue of remnant structural universality, if any, exhibited by the $D^0nn$ halo-bound system.
-We know that on approaching the unitary limit with $a_{nn},a_{nD}\rightarrow \pm \infty$, the square root of the ratio of the relative three-body binding energy $B_T$ of two successive Efimov states is expected to approach the universal transcendental number $\lambda^{\infty}_0$ characterizing the discrete scaling invariance of the system due to the asymptotic RG limit cycle signature:
+Finally, we turn to the issue of remnant structural universality exhibited by the $D^0nn$ halo-bound system.
+By approaching the unitary as well as the scaling limits (i.e., with $|a_{nn}|,\,a_{nD},\,\Lambda_{\rm reg}\rightarrow \infty$), the square root of the ratio of the (unrenormalized) neutron separation energy $S_n=S_n(\Lambda_{\rm reg})$, for successive Efimov levels ($m=0,1,2,...$) is expected to converge to the universal transcendental factor $\lambda^{\infty}_0$, which characterizes the discrete scaling invariance associated with the asymptotic RG limit cycle~\cite{Braaten:2004rn,Naidon:2016dpf}: